OSLC/developing-oslc-applications/_harp/eclipse_lyo/setup-an-oslc-provider-consumer-application.md

     http://localhost:8080/adaptor-sample/swagger-ui

-# Run the adaptor
+# Run the server

-Once the adaptor is developed, you can run it by selecting *Run As --&gt; Maven build ...* from the project's context menu, and setting the goal to `clean jetty:run-exploded`.
+Once the server is developed, you can run it by selecting *Run As --&gt; Maven build ...* from the project's context menu, and setting the goal to `clean jetty:run-exploded`.

-You can now access your adaptor from http://localhost:8080/adaptor-sample
+You can now access your server from http://localhost:8080/adaptor-sample

 * *adaptor-sample* and *8080* will depend on your particular settings, as instructed above.